CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Arrays_and_Loops.md

 Why you ask?
 This is because ZenScript sometimes cannot predict what type the items in the array are.
 This can be the cause of strange conversion error logs!
 Better be safe than sorry and cast the Arrays to their correct types!
-Also, if you cast to non-primitive types (everything except strings, ints and the same) be sure to [import](Import) the corresponding package:
+Also, if you cast to non-primitive types (everything except strings, ints and the same) be sure to [import](Import) the corresponding package and be sure to do so at the TOP of the script:
 ```
 import crafttweaker.item.IItemStack;
 val IArray = [<minecraft:gold_ingot>, <minecraft:iron_ingot>] as IItemStack[];